 I have been at YSA for two years.
 My current position is YSA Apprentice Leader.
 YSA is the place where I can be me and express myself.
 Many people have helped me in my life.
 The happiest moment in my life was when I made new friends at YSA.
 My favorite art piece is my painting of a geisha.
 My dream is to become an animator like Hayao Miyazaki.
 The biggest challenge that I have now is how to be a good Apprentice Leader.

-I have been going to YSA for three years now.
-My current position is YSA Apprentice Leader.
+I have been going to YSA for five years now.
+My current position is Peer Support Leader.
 My hobbies are playing with my American girl dolls, rainbow loom, writing my book, and listening to new books from different authors.
 My biggest challenge currently is to be independent in my life and live on my own.
-For me, YSA is a place do art and learn about different jobs every Friday.
-My family and supervisors at YSA help me a lot.
+For me, YSA is a place to do art and learn about different jobs every Friday.
+I use art to process my emotions and feelings.
+It has helped me express how I am feeling.
+My family and supervisors at YSA help me a lot, they have truly given me a place of community.
 My favorite art piece is a painting inspired by a Dinky the Duck Beanie Baby I have from my childhood.
 I still collect them.
-My dream is to be a writer and have my books sold worldwide.
+I enjoy My dream is to be a writer and have my books sold worldwide.

 I have been at YSA for four and a half years.
-My current position is Apprentice Leader.
-YSA is my family.
-I appreciate that JR has helped me a lot and encouraged me to be a good person.
+My current position is Studio Apprentice Leader.
+I grew up in Berkeley.
+I have been at YSA for 5 years.
+YSA is my family and allowed me to have a community.
+They have helped me a lot and encouraged me to be more responsible in my role here at YSA.
+I am looking for a new job to plan my next steps and YSA is helping me prepare myself for new possibilities in the area of my developing interests.
+My favorite type of art is painting.
 My favorite art piece is the tiny house that I made.
-Saving money is the biggest challenge for me now.
+Saving money is the biggest challenge for me now, but I am using this place to produce new projects and learn to support myself.
+I’m proud of being independent.
+The time I use to make art also allows me to think, and understand my world around me.
 I would like to find a job in the future in the area of my developing interests.